talkvegantome/talkvegan-hugo/content/english/anti-vegan/no-food-is-fully-vegan.md

 > Veganism is a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.
 > - [The Vegan Society - Definition of Veganism](https://www.vegansociety.com/go-vegan/definition-veganism)

 The claim that ‘veganism is logically impossible' misrepresents the nature of veganism.
 As with any moral standpoint perfection is not expected.
-Rather, vegans strive toward the ideal of a world without exploitation and cruelty, however, it is necessary to recognise that it is nearly impossible to exist without cruelty to animals or people while still participating in a 21st century society, and to forgive ourselves for the things we cannot avoid.
+Rather, vegans strive toward the ideal of a world without exploitation and cruelty.
+However, it is necessary to recognise that it is nearly impossible to exist without cruelty to animals or people while still participating in a 21st century society, and to forgive ourselves for the things we cannot avoid.

 To exist, as far as is possible and practicable*, without exploitation of, or cruelty to, animals is both logical and possible.